antipoly/antipoly/README.md

 ### Hi
-**Backend developer**\
+**Backend Developer**\
-Experienced with Nodejs and Express applications
+Experienced with Node.js and Express applications

-Currently working on ranking bot and all the subsystems, including its API, Site and backend infrastructure.\
-Im lowkey out of project ideas 🥱
+Currently working with C/C++, soon to begin making Unity games with C#.

 <!--
 **Logic-Mastermind/Logic-Mastermind** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.